NVIDIA/cccl/README.md

 In CCCL, the guarantees about ABI are as follows:

 - Symbols in the `thrust::` and `cub::` namespaces may break ABI at any time without warning.
-- The ABI of `thrust::` and `cub::` symbols includes the CUDA architectures used for compilation.
-Therefore, a single `cub::` symbol may have a different ABI if:
+- The ABI of `thrust::` and `cub::` [symbols includes the CUDA architectures used for compilation](https://nvidia.github.io/cccl/cub/developer_overview.html#symbols-visibility).
+Therefore, a `thrust::` or `cub::` symbol may have a different ABI if:
     - compiled with different architectures
     - compiled as a CUDA source file (`-x cu`) vs C++ source (`-x cpp`)
 - Symbols in the `cuda::` namespace may also break ABI at any time.
 However, `cuda::` symbols embed an ABI version number that is incremented whenever an ABI break occurs.
 Multiple ABI versions may be supported concurrently, and therefore users have the option to revert to a prior ABI version.
 For more information, see [here](libcudacxx/docs/releases/versioning.md).